Do Angelfish Eat Other Fish?

 To keep your angelfish peaceful, reduce their stress levels.
 This can be done by:

-• Feeding them properly (2-3 times a day, depending on their size).
+- Feeding them properly (2-3 times daily, depending on their size).

-• Angelfish grow to be quite large, so keep them in a big fish tank (at least 15 inches deep).
+- Angelfish grow large, so keep them in a big fish tank (at least 15 inches deep).

-• Add the right kind of aquarium plants so the angelfish have a place to lay their eggs.
+- Add the right aquarium plants so the angelfish have a place to lay their eggs.

-• Don’t introduce brand new fish to the aquarium over short periods of time.
+- Don’t introduce new fish to the aquarium over short periods.

-• Keep the lights dim and constant near the tank; a constant change in lighting upsets them.
+- Keep the lights dim and constant near the tank, as changing lighting unsettles them.

-As you can see, fish that eat other fish is normal.
+Fish eating other fish is expected.
 Angelfish may be aggressive, but reducing stress will prevent them from eating other fish and each other.